Azure-Samples/azureai-assistant-tool/README.md

 pip install python-Levenshtein
 pip install fuzzywuzzy
 pip install Pillow

-# Install optionally Azure Cognitive Search Service to add speech transcription and synthesis functionality using the microphone and speaker
 pip install azure-cognitiveservices-speech

 # Install the latest release of the tool